eldritch-dev/eldritch-dev/README.md

 I make elegantly professional **🌐 Websites** for fun and also **Write some blog posts**.

 * 🧐   Interested in full stack positions.
-* 🧱   Learning: Python, JavaScript and C++
+* 🧱   Learning: Python, JavaScript and eventually if I can, C++
-* 💼   Still a Project Manager at Siigsa.
+* 💼   Project Manager at Siigsa.
 * 🎓   Software Developer and Designer from Duoc UC, Santiago, Chile.
 * 🌱   Believer and Modern Philosopher.
 * 📚   Reading Clean Code: A Handbook of Agile Software Craftsmanship.